-Requirement OCT-016: The modulation index of the AM tone shall be capable of predetermined variations as a function of state machine phase.
-This may include high MI for acquisition scans through phase 2 with a transition to low MI during and after the Fine Acquisition phase.
+Requirement OCT-083: The modulation index of the AM tone shall be capable of predetermined variations as a function of state machine phase.
+This may include high (80%, MI \geq 0.8 & MI \leq 1) MI for acquisition scans through phase 2 with a transition to lower MI during and after the Fine Acquisition phase.
+MI is expected to remain static during the communication/track phase.